PopovEvgeniy/fastwiper/readme.txt

 Usage program

 This software is a console/text interface program.
-It takes the amount of the wipe passes and a drive letter (for example, c) as the command-line arguments.
+It takes the number of wipe passes and a drive letter (for example, c) as the command-line arguments.
 The amount of wipe pass is an optional argument.
 It is 1 by default.

 Recommended amount of wipe passes

-The recommended amount of the wipe passes depends on your paranoia level.
+The recommended number of wipe passes depends on your paranoia level.
-The wipe time also depends on the amount of wipe passes.
+The wipe time also depends on the number of wipe passes.

 1: Normal for most cases.
 3: Securely destroy important evidence.